Pedro-Beirao/dsda-launcher/README.md

 **compileWindows.md** - Instructions for compiling for Windows

-**compileLinux.md** - Instructions for compiling for Linux (doesnt exist yet lol, but should be similar to MacOS)
+**compileLinux.md** - Instructions for compiling for Linux (doesnt exist yet, but should be similar to MacOS)